huozhi/bunchee/README.md

 ```

 ## Usage
-### Basic
+### Package.json Configuration

-Declare your main field and module field in package.json, then call bunchee cli in build scripts.
-If you're using typescript, types will be generated automatically based on your package.json field `typings` or `types`.
+Declare the main and module fields in your package.json file, then call the bunchee CLI in the build scripts.
+If you are using TypeScript, types will be generated automatically based on the typings or types field in your package.json file.

-* `main` + `module`
+#### Configure `main` and `module` fields

 You can have Commonjs + ESModules output as the simple config